What Causes Stroke In Young People?

 Blood Clotting problems: These are issues where blood tends to clot too much, making it more likely for clots to form in blood vessels and potentially causing strokes.

-Uncommon health issues: Some less common health conditions, like sickle cell anemia, moyamoya disease, and lupus, can also up the risk of strokes in young individuals.
+Uncommon health issues: Some less common health conditions, like sickle cell anemia, moyamoya disease, and lupus, can also up the risk in young individuals.

 Lifestyle: